DanielVeress/music-genre-classification/README.md

 This is a project work for the Deep Learning course at [AIT](https://www.ait-budapest.com/).

-This project uses the [gtzan](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) dataset to train a model and predict the genre of a given audio file.
-Our work consists of 3 parts, first we process the data and create features for the model.
-In the second part, we train a model and optimize its parameters.
-Finally, we evaluate the model and try to optimize the model further.
+This project uses the [gtzan](https://huggingface.co/datasets/marsyas/gtzan) dataset to train a model and predict the genre of a given audio file.
+Our work consists of 3 parts:

+1. processing the data and extracting features for the model
+2. create, train and evaluate the model
+3. enhancing the model (hyperparameter optimization and trying out different model types and techniques)

+We expect the model to be able to predict the genres to an acceptable level.

 ---